-Healthy eating is particularly important!
+Healthy eating is very important!
 Someone suffering from brain fog and depression also usually has a bad or unbalanced diet.
-Additionally, our current environment, brimming with toxins, pollution, chemical substances, and insecticides, also plays a key role in bringing even the strongest person to their knees.
+Additionally, our current environment, brimming with toxins, pollution, chemical substances, and insecticides, also plays a major role in bringing even the strongest person to their knees.

-The thing is that mental decline in people is the direct result of poor lifestyle choices and the inability to improve them.
-Mental decline, followed by physical deterioration, is a common condition and one of the most feared.
+The thing is that mental decline in people is the direct result of poor lifestyle choices as well as the inability to work on bettering it.
+Mental decline, followed by physical deterioration, is a very common condition and one of the most feared.
 However, you can help yourself!
 There are many ways you can maintain better brain function that I will talk about in the subsequent chapters.

-While I do not guarantee overnight success, it is still better to seek help as it is the first sign you want to improve.
+While I don't guarantee overnight success, it is still better to seek help as it is the first sign you want to improve.
 Trust me, sometimes, this is all that it takes.
 In my years of doing extreme triathlons worldwide, I have learned many valuable life lessons.
 I am here to share some of this exclusive knowledge with you and help you get back on your feet faster than it took me.
 Yes, it took me years to get back on my feet and battle depression.
 But with this invaluable knowledge, it may take you less!

-I have lived through many stressful events in my life.
+I have lived many stressful events in my life.
 However, I will focus on the portion of my life where I acquired the most momentum to get myself out of this misery.
 This forward motion began when I went to get a college diploma in Construction Engineering.
 Heck, I even finished at the top of my class.
 After graduating, I joined a top university in a special program called Integrated Engineering, which included all the different fields of Engineering in one hybrid discipline.
-I did not enjoy the way the material was taught to us, but I still did my best to complete this program.
+I didn't enjoy the way material was taught to us, but I still did my best to complete this program.

 My mind was wired differently then, but I hated my life and felt I was not living completely.
 I wanted a fulfilling life, but where to find one?
 My debilitating symptoms and low self-esteem prevented me from doing something about it.
-Even when doing the tasks I was supposed to be doing, which I did not realize until much later, was a part of the cause of my depression and brain fog.
-It got so bad that I could not even function well or think.
+Even when doing the tasks, I was supposed to be doing, which I didn't realize until much later, was a part of the cause of my depression and brain fog.
+It got so bad that I couldn't even function well or think.
 Depression is an ugly condition; it takes so much from us, and many years of my life were lost to it.
 Only the people around me, who knew me, noticed my distress and silent call for help.

 Did I get the help I needed?
 No!
-I tried to get the help I desperately needed, but I could not.
-I discovered that most of the people I would reach out to were not prepared to help me.
+I did try to get the help I desperately needed, yet I couldn't get it.
+I discovered that most of the people I would reach out to weren't prepared to help me.
 Hence why I created this book.
-Some of them did not care despite their good words, and the majority were happy it was happening to me and not to them.
+Some of them didn't really care despite their good words, and the majority were happy it was happening to me and not to them.
 Unfortunately, this is the way of the world.
-Many people are so deeply absorbed in their lives that most do not care about others.
-Even my father, whom I reached out to, did not know how to react to my obvious depression.
-He could not help me because he, like most people, was never taught how to deal with these situations.
+Many people are so deeply absorbed in their lives that most don't care about others.
+Even my father, whom I reached out to, didn't know how to react to my obvious depression.
+He couldn't help me because he, like most people, was never taught how to deal with these situations.
 It has been some years, but I am happy to announce that my dad has since changed his approach.